 If you stop a recurring payment, you will no longer be to use the service provided.
 Additionally, in the case of motor or home insurance, if you cancel the recurring payment before the end of the policy, you will no longer be covered by the policy.

 If you still wish to continue using a service after cancelling a recurring payment, you will need to make alternative payment arrangements with the service provider.

 Alternative Banking with Suits Me

-With a Suits Me account, you will receive access to our contactless visa debit card, online banking and our mobile banking app - where you'll be able to make payments in the UK or abroad, set up standing orders and direct debits and gain access to our exclusive cashback reward scheme.
-Using your Suits Me debit card, you'll be able to manage your money 24/7 from anywhere in the world.
+With a Suits Me account, you will receive access to our contactless Mastercard debit card, online banking and our mobile banking app – where you’ll be able to make payments in the UK or abroad, set up standing orders and direct debits and gain access to our exclusive cashback reward scheme.
+Using your Suits Me debit card, you’ll be able to manage your money 24/7 from anywhere in the world.